 Check out our Sustainability Video, Taking the Next Step, and its accompanying handbook online for District employee and Board member thoughts about Sustainability and for examples of where you or your organization might begin or continue your own journey toward Sustainability.

 The Oregon Department of Environmental Quality has an excellent Web site with a list of sustainability resources.

 Partners for a Sustainable Washington County Community (PSWCC) is a coalition of eleven Washington County governments working together on sustainability.
 The agency researches sustainable practices for Partners, facilitates collaboration between Partner organizations, and develops sustainability education and training for the Partners and the Washington County community at large.
-For more information, visit their Web site or send them an Email.
+For more information, visit their Web site.